ansible-lockdown/RHEL8-CIS/README.md

 This role was developed against a clean install of the Operating System.
 If you are implimenting to an existing system please review this role for any site specific changes that are needed.

+To use release version please point to main branch

 Documentation
 -------------